JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **In the movie "Babe", the piglet was played by over 30 different piglets they outgrew the part so quickly during the production of the film**.
+And here is a just a random fact -  **The term "the whole 9 yards" came from WWII fighter pilots in thePacific.
+When arming their airplanes on the ground, the .50 calibermachine gunammo belts measured exactly 27 feet, before being loaded into thefuselage.
+If the pilots fired all their ammo at a target, it got "the whole 9yards."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)